IntersectMBO/formal-ledger-specifications/CONTRIBUTING.md

 You can then use `M-x my/toggle-ledger-agda` or `C-c C-x C-t` to switch between your regular install of Agda and the locally installed version.

 There are other options as well, but this should work with all kinds of custom emacs setups or distributions (assuming there isn't already some other stuff going on with your Agda setup).

+## Setup with nix-shell

+`nix-shell` provides Agda complete with the correct dependencies.
+So you should be able to run your preferred editor within `nix-shell` and it should see the required `agda` executable.

 ## Updating nixpkgs